Free Tour Malaga

 Plaza de la Constitución(Constitución´s square):

-Every day at 11:00 we are at Plaza de la Constitución, the most centrical and emblematic square in Málaga´s city center.
+Every day at 11:00 and 13:00 we are at Plaza de la Constitución, the most centrical and emblematic square in Málaga´s city center.
 Belongs to the pedestrian área of our city, located between Marqués de Larios Street and Granada St. We are normally at 10:45, if you arrive earlier than us (doesn’t happen very often), you can always visit the touristic information point on the Northwest corner of the square.
-We recommend booking online.

 How to identify our guide?